Give Characters Jobs: Clergy

 One role that supposedly lends itself to equally diverse settings is clergy

-My favorite, of course, is the delightful Sister Boniface, played by the delightful Lorna Watson.
+My favorite such detective, of course, is the delightful Sister Boniface, played by the delightful Lorna Watson.
 Her forensic specialty makes her a consultant for the laidback police.
 The demands of village life bring her into contact with a variety of people, including visitors.
 The show also doesn't bother to excuse the number of murders.
 It's England!
-And there's a lack of angst (unlike early Midsomer Murders, which made me roll my eyes: I mean, come on, talk about angst based on contrived situations!).
+And there's a lack of angst (unlike early Midsomer Murders, which seasons made me roll my eyes: I mean, come on, talk about angst based on contrived situations!).

 Sister Boniface is simply a ton of fun.